FreifeldRoyi/Extreme-Benchmark/README.md

 4. Measure requests per seconds

 ## Rules
-1. This is a gentelmen's bet!
-We help each other get the best results (although we prefer one framework/language over the other)
+1. Help each other get the best results (although we prefer one framework/language over the other)
 2. This will be an iterative process.
 Once we are satisfied with the results add a suitable git tag.
 See description in _TAGS_ section
 3. Keep everything organized!
 Each improvement should be committed to GITHUB.
 Each excercise should have its own folder